Bamboo Forum

 I have been visiting bamboo fields in China and India and happened to learn during my trip that only some (maybe only one) species of bamboo have edible leaves for cattle.
 Usually only the bacteria in Panda's tomach are strong enough to process bamboo leaves and moreover the bamboo leave fibers can hurt cattle stomachs.
 Seeing many time on websites that bamboo can be a perennial grass field for cattle grazing I think it would be very useful to determine which bamboo species have edible leaves (without prior processing like cooking).

 I think it is rather the contrary (although this is not my field of expertise).
-Maybe some bamboo species pose a digestive problem to particular animals, but here in Colombia cows and buffaloes love to eat the leaves of Guadua angustifolia (as you can see in the picture below).
+Maybe some bamboo species pose a digestive problem to particular animals, but here in Colombia horses, cows and buffaloes love to eat the leaves of Guadua angustifolia (as you can see in the picture below).
 As a matter of fact, we need to fence of all our bamboo plantations as cattle could cause severe damage to young bamboo plants.

 I also found an article about using bamboo leaves for chicken fodder, where they talk about feeding the chickens with leaves of different Bambusa species.